tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Only the [Table of Contents](http://ajatt.com/toc).
 Everything else isn't worth your time unless you're really passionate about becoming a scholar of AJATT.
+Don't enter your Email address and don't buy the paid products.

 ### Should I watch anime with English subtitles?